rajgohil07/NestJS-GraphQL-Product-System-TypeORM/README.md

 ```

-6.After that we need to call both guards in the login query/mutation by adding @UseGuards() decorator.
+6. After that we need to call both guards in the login query/mutation by adding @UseGuards() decorator.

 ```bash
 # example